uaf-math/calc1/index.md

 ### Keeping up to date

-* You will want to look at the [FIXME: schedule](assets/general/Fall2019/MATH251-Schedule-F2019.pdf) regularly to be prepared for upcoming assignments and assessments.
+* You will want to look at the [schedule](assets/general/Spring2020/M251-Spring-2020-Schedule.pdf) regularly to be prepared for upcoming assignments and assessments.

 * The [FIXME: In-Class Materials](inclass-stuff-fall-2019) menu link will hold any worksheets or other material handed out in class.